replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds support for template functions to the `namespace` and `helmUpgradeFlags` fields of the [HelmChart](/reference/custom-resource-helmchart) custom resource.

 ### Bug Fixes {#bug-fixes-1-98-0}
-* Fixes an issue where strict security context configurations were not applied in OpenShift environments when the `--strict-security-context` flag is passed to the [kots install](https://docs.replicated.com/reference/kots-cli-install) or [kots admin-console upgrade](https://docs.replicated.com/reference/kots-cli-admin-console-upgrade) commands.
+* Fixes an issue where strict security context configurations were not applied in OpenShift environments when the `--strict-security-context` flag was passed to the [kots install](https://docs.replicated.com/reference/kots-cli-install) or [kots admin-console upgrade](https://docs.replicated.com/reference/kots-cli-admin-console-upgrade) commands.

 ## 1.97.0